 - Alert them to your license request and the date it was made.

-- Provide the reason you are following up on your request.
+- Tell them why you’re following up on your request.
 This ideally would include why you need to be granted a license, such as requiring access to functionality not available to a free user or a brief summary of your business case.
 If you were granted a free trial and it hasn’t ended yet, dive into Smartsheet by creating your solution.

 - Include your manager’s approval that you be granted a license, if applicable.